MarouaneElkamel/inchat/README.md

 # inchat
-Projet summer 2017 proxym, Desktop social network
+Internship 2017 summer proxym,

-Le fichier PDF comporte le rapport de stage.
+Inchat is a desktop social network created with javafx, hibernate and pure socket server.

+The pdf file rapport.pdf contains all the information needed about the projecct.